Abstract: Methods of physical education and development of children. Starting position

 Introduction.

-1. Characteristics of the features of general developmental exercises, significance for the development of the child.
+1. Characteristics of the features of general developmental exercises, their significance for the development of the child.

-General developmental exercises occupy a significant place in the general system of physical education of children preschool age and are necessary for the timely development of the body, conscious control of movements, are a means for strengthening and developing the body.
-General developmental exercises kindergarten used in physical education morning exercises, during physical education sessions, in combination with hardening procedures, at children's parties.
-Proper exercise affects physical development children.
+General developmental exercises occupy a significant place in the general system of physical education of children preschool age and are necessary for the timely development of the body, conscious control of movements, and are a means for strengthening and developing the body.
+General developmental exercises in kindergarten used in physical education classes, morning exercises, during physical education sessions, in combination with hardening procedures, at children's parties.
+Proper execution of exercises affects physical development children.

-General developmental exercises - specially designed movements for the arms, legs, torso, neck and other parts of the body that can be performed with different muscle tension, different speed, amplitude, in different rhythm and pace1.
+General developmental exercises - specially designed movements for the arms, legs, torso, neck and other parts of the body, which can be performed with different muscle tension, at different speeds, amplitudes, in different rhythms and tempos1.

-General developmental exercises develop the motor, mental qualities of the child, prepare him for mastering complex actions, develop muscle strength, speed muscle contractions, joint mobility, form the correct posture.
-General developmental exercises have a number of features: they are accurately dosed, can be used in a variety of options and combinations.
-This ensures the selective nature of the impact on individual muscle groups and certain systems of the body.
-Most of the exercises are simple in structure, they consist of elements that can be performed separately.
-As a result of the systematic repetition of general developmental exercises, a kind of fund of motor experience, motor qualities and abilities is created, which are necessary both in life practice and for the formation of complex gymnastic skills.
+General developmental exercises develop the child’s motor and mental qualities, prepare him to master complex actions, develop muscle strength, speed muscle contractions, mobility of joints, forming correct posture.
+General developmental exercises have a number of features: they are precisely dosed and can be used in a variety of options and combinations.
+This ensures a selective nature of the impact on separate groups muscles and certain body systems.
+Most exercises are simple in structure, they consist of elements that can be performed separately.
+As a result of systematic repetition of general developmental exercises, a unique fund of motor experience, motor qualities and abilities is created, which are necessary both in life practice and for the formation of complex gymnastic skills.
 Along with the influence on the formation of the musculoskeletal system, general developmental

-Active breathing, i.e. the exchange of gases in the lungs is of particular importance for the child's body.
-The intensity of oxidative processes in the tissues of the child is higher, so he needs large quantity oxygen.
-The child hardly tolerates oxygen starvation (hypoxemia), because. a significant amount of energy is spent on the growth and development of tissues.
-With general developmental exercises, the diaphragm and intercostal muscles are trained.
-As a result, children improve excursion chest, the vital capacity of the lungs increases, breathing becomes less frequent and deeper.
+Active breathing, i.e. The exchange of gases in the lungs is of particular importance for the child’s body.
+The intensity of oxidative processes in the child’s tissues is higher, so he needs more oxygen.
+The child has difficulty withstanding oxygen starvation (hypoxemia), because... a significant amount of energy is spent on tissue growth and development.
+During general developmental exercises, the diaphragm and intercostal muscles are trained.
+As a result, children's excursion experience improves chest, the vital capacity of the lungs increases, breathing becomes less frequent and deeper.

 A clear rhythm, strict dosage, periodic increase and decrease in load in general developmental exercises help strengthen the heart muscle, increase the stroke volume of the heart, and improve the rhythm of contractions.

-Exercise puts a lot of emphasis on development nervous system.
-Reaction speed, coordination, conscious control of movements are also important for the mental development of children.
+Exercise plays a big role in development nervous system.
+Reaction speed, coordination, and conscious control of movements are also important for the mental development of children.
 As a rule, general developmental exercises are performed in a team, which contributes to the development of organization and discipline in children.

-Movements become more perfect when performed with the accompaniment of music.
-Music affects the emotions of children, creates a certain mood in them, affects the expressiveness of children's movements.
-Music can contribute to a greater amplitude of movements or, conversely, cause their restraint, clarity in performance.
-Such a variety of performance of movements, depending on the nature of the musical work, affects their improvement.
-Movements become
+Movements become more perfect when performed accompanied by music.
+Music affects children's emotions, creates a certain mood in them, and influences the expressiveness of children's movements.
+Music can promote a greater amplitude of movements or, conversely, cause them to be restrained and precise in execution.
+Such variety in the execution of movements, depending on the nature of the musical work, affects their improvement.
+The movements become

-Unconstrained, coordinated, rhythmic, correctly reflecting the nature of the piece of music.
+Relaxed, coordinated, rhythmic, correctly reflecting the character of the musical work.

 2. Basic starting points for general developmental exercises.

-The positions of the body, arms, legs before the start of the exercise are called initial.
-They are essential for the performance of the exercise, the stability of the body, the load on individual muscle groups, the amplitude of movement, its clarity depend on them.
+The positions of the body, arms, legs before starting the exercise are called initial.
+They are essential for performing the exercise; the stability of the body, the load on individual muscle groups, the amplitude of movement, and its clarity depend on them.
 A change in the starting position leads to a restructuring of the movement structure.
-In general developmental exercises for preschoolers, starting positions for the body are used - standing, sitting, lying on the back, on the stomach, on the side, standing on one or two knees, on all fours, and squatting and various starting positions for arms and legs.
+In general developmental exercises for preschoolers, starting positions for the body are used - standing, sitting, lying on your back, on your stomach, on your side, standing on one or two knees, on all fours, and squatting, and various starting positions for the arms and legs.

 Leg position2

-Stand legs apart - legs spaced shoulder-width apart, step;
+Stand with legs apart - legs apart, shoulder-width apart, stride;

-Stand legs apart, right (left) in front - feet the width of the foot, step, socks slightly turned;
+Stand with your feet apart, right (left) in front - feet at the width of your feet, step, toes slightly turned out;

-Knee stand - knees, shins and socks rest on the floor for the entire length, socks are extended, arms down;
+Kneeling position - knees, shins and toes rest on the floor along their entire length, toes extended, arms down;

-Standing on the knees - the body rests on the hands and legs bent at the knees, the knees, shins and socks rest on the floor for the entire length, the socks are extended, the head is forward.
+Standing on your knees - the body rests on your hands and legs, bent at the knees, knees, shins and toes rest on the floor along their entire length, toes extended, head forward.

 Hand position3

-Hands forward - straight arms raised to the height and width of the shoulders, fingers closed, palms facing each other;
+Hands forward - straight arms raised to shoulder height and width, fingers closed, palms facing each other;

-Hands up - straight arms raised up shoulder-width apart and laid back to failure, palms facing inward;
+Arms up - straight arms raised up shoulder-width apart and pulled back to full, palms facing inward;

-Hands to the sides - straight arms raised to shoulder height, slightly laid back, palms facing down;
+Arms to the sides - straight arms raised to shoulder height, slightly pulled back, palms facing down;

-Hands on the belt - hands rest on the comb ilium four fingers forward, elbows and shoulders pulled back so that the shoulder blades maintain their normal position;
+Hands on the belt - hands rest on the ridge ilium four fingers forward, elbows and shoulders pulled back so that the shoulder blades maintain their normal position;

-Hands back - straight arms are laid back to failure at shoulder width, palms inward;
+Arms back - straight arms are pulled back to fullness at shoulder width, palms inward;

-Hands in front of the chest - arms bent at the elbows are raised so that the hands are a continuation of the forearm, palms facing down, elbows at shoulder height;
+Hands in front of the chest - arms bent at the elbows, raised so that the hands are an extension of the forearm, palms facing down, elbows at shoulder height;

-Hands behind the head - bent arms are located so that the fingers touch the back of the head, the elbows are laid back, the palms are facing forward;
+Hands behind the head - bent arms are positioned so that the fingers touch the back of the head, elbows are pulled back, palms are facing forward;

-Hands to the shoulders - arms bent at the elbows touch the middle of the shoulders laid back with fingers, elbows at the body;
+Hands to shoulders - arms bent at the elbows, fingers touching the middle of the shoulders laid back, elbows near the body;

-Hands in front of the chest - bent arms are at shoulder height, one forearm above the other, the hands are bent into a fist.
+Hands in front of the chest - bent arms are at shoulder height, one forearm above the other, hands bent into a fist.

-Sitting legs forward - sitting, legs straight closed, socks pulled back, slightly turned;
+Sitting feet forward - sitting, legs straight, closed, toes pointed, slightly turned out;

-Sitting legs apart - legs are straight separated by 30-40, socks are pulled back, slightly turned;
+Sitting legs apart - legs straight apart by 30-40°, toes pointed out, slightly turned out;

-Sitting legs are closed - legs are bent at the knees, closed, feet on the floor;
+When sitting, legs are closed - legs bent at the knees, closed, feet on the floor;

-Sitting in Turkish - legs bent at the knees, one in front of the other;
+Sitting cross-legged - legs bent at the knees, one in front of the other;

-Sitting on heels - shins and toes rest on the floor, toes turned inward, buttocks on heels, torso vertical.
+Sitting on your heels - your shins and toes rest on the floor, your toes are turned inward, your buttocks are on your heels, your torso is vertical.

-Lying on your back - legs straight, closed, socks slightly turned, arms along the body with palms down, torso straight;
+Lying on your back - legs straight, closed, toes slightly turned out, arms along the body with palms down, torso straight;

-Lying on the stomach - straight legs are closed, arms are bent at the elbows, palms (one on top of the other) in front of you on the floor;
+Lying on your stomach - legs straight, closed, arms bent at the elbows, palms (one on top of the other) in front of you on the floor;

-Lying on the right (left) side - a position with support on one side, legs are straight closed, arms are usually extended upwards.
+Lying on the right (left) side - a position with support on one side, legs straight, closed, arms usually extended upward.

 3. Rules for recording general developmental exercises.

-When recording a separate exercise, you must specify its name (if any), the starting position (for the body, legs, arms), the name of the movement, its direction and final position.
+When recording separate exercise you must indicate its name (if any), the initial position (for the torso, legs, arms), the name of the movement, its direction and the final position.

-Initial position abbreviated as i. n., the numbers indicate the account.
+Starting position abbreviated as ― i. p., numbers indicate the score.

-I. p .: narrow stance of the legs apart, hands in front of the chest.
-1 - arms to the sides; 2 - i.
-P.
+I. p.: narrow stand with legs apart, hands in front of the chest.
+1 ― arms to the sides; 2 - i. p.

 For brevity, it is customary not to indicate some positions, movements and their details.
-The following words are omitted: torso - when bending over; leg - when putting it on the toe, palms inward - in the position of the hand down, forward, back, up; palms down - in the position of the hand to the sides, to the left (right); pull the socks (sock) up, put them down - when moving the legs, arms; forward, in front - when indicating the direction, if performed in the shortest, only possible way; bending over - if the execution technique predetermines this position; top grip - as the most common; arches forward - if the arms are raised or lowered in a forward movement.
-The path of the arms (legs) and torso is indicated only in cases where the movement is not performed by the shortest path.
+The following words are omitted: torso - when bending; leg - when placed on the toe, palms inward - in the position of the hand down, forward, back, up; palms down - in the position of the arms to the sides, to the left (to the right); pull the socks (toe) off, raise them, lower them and expose them - when moving with your legs, arms; forward, in front - when indicating the direction, if it is carried out in the shortest, only possible way; bending over - if the execution technique predetermines this position; overhand grip - as the most common; arcs forward - if the arms are raised or lowered forward.
+The path of the arms (legs) and torso is indicated only in cases where the movement is not performed by the shortest route.
 The starting position is indicated only at the beginning of the exercise.
-The positions of the legs, socks, arms, palms are not recorded, if the initial position of the legs is the main stance, and the position of the arms is different, then only the position of the arms is indicated (for example, hands on the belt).
-If the initial position of the arms is the main stance, and the legs are different, then only the position of the legs is indicated (for example, "stand - legs apart").
+The positions of the legs, toes, arms, and palms are not recorded; if the initial position of the legs is the main stance, and the position of the arms is different, then only the position of the arms is indicated (for example, hands on the belt).
+If the initial position of the arms is the main stance, and the legs are different, then only the position of the legs is indicated (for example, “stand - legs apart”).

-Recording rules must be followed no matter what age group the educator makes a plan-outline physical education, morning exercises.
+The recording rules must be followed no matter what age group The teacher draws up a summary plan physical education class, morning exercises.

-Some terms are abbreviated: the main stance is o.
-With; right hand (leg) - pr. hand (leg).
-When recording several movements performed simultaneously, first indicate the main movement (torso, legs), then the rest (bending the right, tilting to the left, arms up).
-Several movements performed non-simultaneously (at least for one account) are recorded in the sequence in which they occur.
-If the movement is combined with another not all the way, but is performed together, it is necessary to write down the elements one after the other, connecting with the union and (tilt, bending, arms to the sides and turning the head to the right).
-If the movements are performed simultaneously, then the preposition c should be used (tilt, bending, arms to the sides with the head turned to the right).
-When the movement is not performed in the usual style (sharp, fast, relaxed, soft, smooth, etc.), then this should be reflected in the recording (for example, arms smoothly to the sides, hands are relaxed).
+Some terms are written in abbreviation: main stance - o.
+With; right hand (leg) - right hand (leg).
+When recording several movements performed simultaneously, first indicate the main movement (torso, legs), then the rest (bending the right, bending to the left, arms up).
+Several movements performed non-simultaneously (even for one count) are recorded in the sequence in which they occur.
+If the movement is not combined with another along its entire length, but is performed together, it is necessary to write down the elements one after another, connecting with the union and (tilting, bending, arms to the sides and turning the head to the right).
+If the movements are performed simultaneously, then the preposition c should be used (bending, bending, arms to the sides with the head turned to the right).
+When a movement is not performed in the usual style (sharply, quickly, relaxed, softly, smoothly, etc.), this should be reflected in the recording (for example, arms smoothly to the sides, hands relaxed).

-4. The methodology for conducting general developmental exercises in the younger group.
+4. Methodology for conducting general developmental exercises in the younger group.

-The organization of children for conducting general developmental exercises has a significant educational value.
-Children learn to quickly respond to instructions, commands of the educator, to navigate in space.
-To perform the exercises, it is easier for babies to stand in a circle.
-Parsing and distribution of benefits should be carried out very quickly.
-The teacher prepares manuals in advance, sometimes the teacher distributes items himself.
-Kids are taught to use aids: they show where they are, how to take them, hold them.
-In working with children, the complex use of visual, verbal and practical teaching methods and techniques is especially pronounced.
-Children need a constant role model.
-Verbal methods are aimed at enhancing the action of the show, achieving brightness, persuasiveness of the image.
-All exercises are learned only in the process of repeated repetition, each exercise is repeated in its entirety unchanged.
+Organizing children for general developmental exercises has significant educational significance.
+Children learn to quickly respond to instructions and commands from the teacher, and navigate space.
+To perform the exercises, it is easier for kids to stand in a circle.
+The analysis and distribution of benefits must be carried out very quickly.
+The teacher prepares manuals in advance, sometimes the teacher himself distributes the items.
+Children are taught to use aids: they are shown where they are, how to take them and hold them.
+When working with children, the integrated use of visual, verbal and practical teaching methods and techniques is especially pronounced.
+Children need constant role models.
+Verbal methods are aimed at enhancing the effect of the display, achieving brightness and persuasiveness of the image.
+All exercises are learned only through repeated repetition; each exercise is repeated entirely unchanged.

-First, the teacher calls the exercise, then checks the readiness of the children, offers to take the desired starting position, while resorting to figurative comparisons.
-Then the exercise is shown, at the same time explained by the teacher and immediately performed by the children.
+First, the teacher names the exercise, then checks the children’s readiness, offers to take the desired starting position, and at the same time resorts to figurative comparisons.
+Then the exercise is shown, simultaneously explained by the teacher, and immediately performed by the children.
 The teacher needs to strive for maximum expressiveness.
 Distinctive feature is that it is holistic.
-At the same time, no explanation is given on how to hold the arms and legs back.
+At the same time, no explanation is given on how to hold your arms, legs, and back.
 The baby does not understand general instructions, so you should contact each child more often.
-Visual cues help to perform the exercise correctly.
+Visual cues help you perform the exercise correctly.

 As the exercises progress, the teacher often gives instructions.
-They activate children, are important for the development of spatial orientations, and prepare them for the conscious independent execution of movements.
-Instructions during the exercise also serve to develop a sense of rhythm and tempo in children, help to start and end exercises at the same time.
-During each exercise, the teacher uses an assessment.
+They activate children, are important for the development of spatial orientation, and prepare them for conscious independent execution of movements.
+Directions during the exercises also serve to develop a sense of rhythm and tempo in children, and help them simultaneously start and finish exercises.
+During each exercise, the teacher uses assessment.

 For the most part, it is individual and positive, regardless of how the child performed the exercises.